If you’ve only got a minute:

 This belief has held through in previous recessions.
 What’s more, gold is highly liquid, which means investors are often able to cash in on their holdings with ease.

-2. It is seen as a hedge against inflation
+2. A hedge against inflation

+In general, gold prices tend to rise when living costs increase.
 Moreover, investors buy or hold larger quantities of gold when high inflation is anticipated.
 This is driven by gold’s inherent value coupled with its finite supply.
 As such, it has proven to better retain its value than currencies – paper money.

 3. Weakness in the US dollar